 Low Emissivity windows (commonly referred to as ‘Low-E’ windows) are windowpanes that are covered in microscopic layers of metallic oxides.
 This coating is invisible to the naked eye.
 By design, the coating protects your home from unwanted UV rays while allowing natural light to pass through it.
-The reflection of UV rays into your home helps prevent the burning of skin and the fading of carpet and furniture.

 Thankfully, we are OK and are working to get back on our feet!
 Oak Creek Homes is a League City- based company (just south of Houston), and extreme weather is nothing new to us.
 Hurricane Harvey, however, is truly unprecedented in its strength.

 Years ago, we were told by industry experts that neutral color paint was the way to go when marketing your home.
 The idea was that using beige and white colors would appeal to the mass of potential buyers.
 But recent data points to painting your home using bold colors to maximize your home’s value.

 If you’ve got your heart set on a new home, prepare to pay more (an average of $1,236 more according to an estimate from the National Association of Home Builders).
 The soaring lumber cost and widespread labor shortages are impacting the residential construction market.
 Lumber prices, already at record-high levels, are on their way up.

 “Home sweet home” comes in all sizes, locations, and budgets: urban brownstones, modern high-rise apartments, suburban ranch homes, rustic farmhouses, manufactured homes … That’s right.
 A manufactured home is the perfect option for many.
 If that surprises you, you may be buying into the following common (false) manufactured home myths.
 So, let’s set the record straight!